Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

 \subsection{Interest-Aware Methods}

 Users' preferences and interests are taken into account in these methods.
-Spreading aims to activate the users who are potentially interested in a message.
-Past activity of users, such as posts, likes, ratings or shopping history may be pre-processed to determine their interests.
-In these methods, the size of the seed set is fixed, that is, \(\mid S\mid=k\) is also considered as a constraint of the IM problem as defined in Eq.~(\ref{Eq.IM}).
-We categorize these methods into three classes based on the process considered to identify the users interested in a message.
+Spreading aims to influence the users who are potentially interested in a message.
+Past activities of users, such as posts, likes, ratings or shopping history may be preprocessed to determine their interests.
+In these methods, the size of the seed set is fixed, that is $|S|=k$, and it is also considered as a constraint of the IM problem as defined in Eq.~(\ref{Eq.IM}).
+We categorize these methods into three classes based on the process considered to identify the users interested in the message of the query formulated.